nicolas-mosch/Red-Black-Interval-Tree/README.md

 To learn more, see the [documentation](http://nicolas-mosch.github.io/Red-Black-Interval-Tree/documentation/).

+# Disclaimer

+Red-Black-Interval-Tree has not been fully tested and should be used at the user's own risk.

 # License

 Red-Black-Interval-Tree is licensed under the terms of the MIT License.
 See the